Osaka vote no IR threat but city politics hazy: expert

 Nov 03, 2020 Newsdesk Japan, Latest News, Top of the deck

-The rejection in a referendum among Osaka voters, of a plan to merge the respective city and prefectural governments into four administrative wards, makes no difference to the Japanese conurbation’s tilt at hosting a casino resort, but might indicate some haziness in the political scene in the city, says Japanese scholar Toru Mihara.
+The rejection in a referendum among Osaka voters, of a plan to merge the respective city and prefectural governments into four administrative wards under a unitary authority, makes no difference to the Japanese conurbation’s tilt at hosting a casino resort, but might indicate some haziness in the political scene in the city, says Japanese scholar Toru Mihara.

 Local politics has been dominated for some years by a party called the Osaka Restoration Association, as the prefecture’s governor, Hirofumi Yoshimura, and the city’s mayor, Ichiro Matsui, are attached to its ticket.
 The party has been highly active in promoting the idea of hosting a casino resort locally, as a way of boosting inbound tourism, and has also sought to consolidate local government bodies for what it regards as reasons of efficiency.